Forms Rendering

 ->setOption('description', 'This number will remain hidden');

-If we want to place HTML content into it, we use Html class.
+If we want to place HTML content within it, we use the Html class:

 use Nette\Utils\Html;